Joan of Acre: Relationship with family

-Joan of Acre was the seventh of Edward I and Eleanor's fourteen children.
+Joan was the seventh of Edward I and Eleanor's fourteen children.
 Most of her elder siblings died before the age of seven, and many of her younger siblings died before adulthood.
 Those who survived to adulthood were Joan, her younger brother, Edward of Caernarfon (later Edward II), and four of her sisters: Eleanor, Margaret, Mary, and Elizabeth.

 Joan, like her siblings, was raised outside her parents' household.
 She lived with her grandmother in Ponthieu for four years, and was then entrusted to the same caregivers who looked after her siblings.
 Edward I did not have a close relationship with most of his children while they were growing up, yet "he seemed fonder of his daughters than his sons."

 However, Joan of Acre's independent nature caused numerous conflicts with her father.
 Her father disapproved of her leaving court after her marriage to the Earl of Gloucester, and in turn "seized seven robes that had been made for her".
 He also strongly disapproved of her second marriage to Ralph de Monthermer, a squire in her household, even to the point of attempting to force her to marry someone else.
 While Edward ultimately developed a cordial relationship with Monthermer, even granting him two earldoms, there appears to have been a notable difference in Edward's treatment of Joan as compared to the treatment of the rest of her siblings.
 For instance, her father famously paid messengers substantially when they brought news of the birth of grandchildren, but did not do this upon the birth of Joan's daughter.

 Joan retained a fairly tight bond with her siblings.
 She and Monthermer both maintained a close relationship with her brother, Edward, which was maintained through letters.
 After Edward became estranged from his father and lost his royal seal, "Joan offered to lend him her seal".